SSWConsulting/SSW.Rules.Content/rules/do-you-use-co-creation-patterns/rule.md

  So, with the async way of working, we’re forced to make a trade-off between losing quality (big PRs) and losing throughput (small PRs).

 We can avoid this by using co-creation patterns.
-As a general rule, Pull Requests with less than 20 lines of code, and larger changes with a degree of complexity/risk, make good candidates for co-creation
+As a general rule, Pull Requests with less than 20 lines of code, and larger changes with a degree of complexity/risk, make good candidates for co-creation.

 > The idea is that you do small PR's but also limit WIP.
-If you are do several small PR's quickly and are waiting for review, you become blocked very quickly.
+If you create several small PR's quickly and are waiting for code reviews, you can become blocked very quickly.
 By co-creating, the small PR's get reviewed & merged instantly which avoids getting blocked and enables you to smash out loads of small PRs! 💪
 >
-> Daniel Mackay
+> Daniel Mackay - SSW Solution Architect

 ### Patterns